Configuring Amazon DataSync transfers with Amazon S3 - Amazon DataSync

 Important

-New objects copied to an S3 bucket are stored using the storage class that you specify when creating your Amazon S3 transfer location.
-DataSync won't change the storage class of existing objects in the bucket (even if that object was modified in the source location).
+New objects transferred to your Amazon S3 destination location are stored using the storage class that you specify when creating your location.
+DataSync doesn't change the storage class of existing objects in the bucket (even if that object was modified in the source location).

 Amazon S3 storage class Considerations